engelanna/addressing-the-yan-report/README.md

 / pow(self.alphabet_size, text_length)
 ```

 <br>Here's [the Python version](https://github.com/engelanna/verifying-sars-cov-2-origin-hypotheses/blob/master/src/probabilities/probability_of_kmer_occurring_n_times_in_text.py#L14-L23) should you prefer it to mathematical gobbledygook.
 Giving it a spin:

 https://www.citizensjournal.us/patents-prove-sars-cov-2-is-a-manufactured-virus/

+Note: Yan et al measured from the beginning of the spike gene, the [accession page]](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.1) puts that at 21579.